nMaax/sanni-website/README.md

 Copyright ©️ 2023 Massimiliano Carli | Cardinali SRL.
 Code released under the [MIT](https://mit-license.org/) license.

-The following is the original README.md file distribuited by Start Bootstrap ©️ into the original repository of the template.
+Following below you can find the original README.md file distribuited by Start Bootstrap ©️ into the original repository of the template.
 ___

 [Modern Business](https://startbootstrap.com/template/modern-business/) is a multipurpose, full website template for [Bootstrap](https://getbootstrap.com/) created by [Start Bootstrap](https://startbootstrap.com/).
 This template includes 17 unique HTML pages and a working PHP contact form.